Militants, Mobsters and Mavericks

 by Gilberto Fernandes

-Organized crime and the fight for immigrant workers’ rights.
-Unforgettable events and a lively cast of characters all paint a vivid picture of Toronto during the 1960s and 1970s.
+Unforgettable events and a lively cast of characters paint a vivid picture of 1960s and 1970s Toronto, featuring developers, politicians, labour leaders and Mafiosi.

-Here is a gripping look at the underbelly of Toronto’s explosive postwar growth, when labour leaders, politicians, contractors and crime figures battled for control of the city’s booming construction industry.
+This is a gripping look at the underbelly of Toronto’s explosive postwar growth in the 1960s and 1970s, at a time when labour leaders, politicians, contractors and crime figures battled for control of the city’s booming construction industry.

 Toronto’s highways, subways, and skyscrapers were built by immigrant workers under dangerous conditions, while they fought for fair wages and better safety measures.
-Militants, Mobsters and Mavericks tells the story of fiery union leader Gerry Gallagher and his cerebral successor Giovanni Stefanini, whose battles for workers made them allies, or foes, of a remarkable cast of Toronto figures of the era, including journalist-turned-politician Frank Drea, idealistic coroner Morton Shulman, and Hamilton Mafia boss Johnny Papalia.
+Militants, Mobsters and Mavericks recounts the story of fiery union leader Gerry Gallagher and his cerebral successor Giovanni Stefanini.
+Along with them comes a remarkable cast of Toronto figures of the era, including journalist-turned-politician Frank Drea, idealistic coroner Morton Shulman, and Hamilton Mafia boss Johnny Papalia.
+Bombings at job sites, workplace safety disasters claiming the lives of Italian and Portuguese workers, police battles with defiant union members — Gilberto Fernandes’s gripping and action-packed narrative captures the fierce struggles of the era.